WordPress Performance

 On this page:

-Install WP Super Cache
+Install the WP Super Cache plugin

 Installing this free plugin is the biggest performance improvement you can make.

-We have simple instructions explaining how to install the plugin on our WP Super Cache page (and again, we’ll be glad to install it for you if you prefer).
+We have simple instructions explaining how to install the plugin on our WP Super Cache page (and we’ll be glad to install it for you if you prefer).

-We strongly recommend avoiding plugins that operate this way.
+If you have a busy site, we strongly recommend avoiding plugins that operate this way.
 Some that we know of are:

 In addition, avoid plugins that perform extremely inefficient database queries, including: